 – Etta, Burnaby, BC

-An adult can choose a representative to help them make decisions.
-It’s always a good idea to name an alternate representative — someone who can step in if the first representative is no longer willing or able to help.
+The person making a standard representation agreement can name an alternate representative — someone who can step in if the first representative is no longer willing or able to help.

 If you are caring for an adult now: you might not always be able to care for someone who depends on you.
 A standard representation agreement can ensure that their needs will continue to be met.